Along the Baltic Sea: Kołobrzeg – Gdańsk

 Basilica of the Assumption of the Blessed Virgin Mary – Europe’s largest temple built of bricks and a great example of Gothic art

-King’s Road – Long Market Street – the most representative street of the city with the Neptune fountain and richly decorated houses
+King’s Road – Long Market Street – the most representative street of the city with the Neptune fountain and richly

 Plan of the trip: